mozilla-mobile/FirefoxData-android/README.md

 # FirefoxData for Android
-FirefoxData is a library that allows an application to easily access a selection of the user's [Firefox Account][fxa] data:
+FirefoxData is an Android library that allows an application to easily access a selection of the user's [Firefox Account][fxa] data:
 * History
 * Bookmarks